catherinemarvin/DJS/README.md

 	now.Sapply(functionName, *args, *roomId)

 By default, applies the callback function on all members of the `everyone` group, i.e. everybody who is on the server.
 Providing the optional `roomId` argument causes the callback to only be applied for members in the room.
+Note that the callback function must be in the now pocketspace.

 #Groups Server Side Functionality
 -----